TESTING THE IRRITROL RAIN DIAL RD600, RD900, and RD1200 Series SPRINKLER TIMER TRANSFORMER

 - Unplug the timer’s ribbon cable from the back of box.

-- Disconnect (unscrew) one of the valve wires (e.g., connected to screw terminal #1 of the back of the connector board that sits behind the control module)
+- Disconnect (loosen screw) one of the valve wires (e.g., connected to screw terminal #1 for valve #1 of the back of the connector board that sits behind the timer)

 - Touch and hold it directly on the right-most of the two 24VAC screw terminals (touch it for a several seconds, long enough to notice if the valve 1 turns on or not).

 (Note: do not let it touch both 24VAC terminals at the same time.)

 - If the Rain Dial Transformer and valve are good, the valve should turn on within a few seconds.
 If it comes on, you know that the timer and/or back connector board are likely the problem; send it in for repair.